Potatoes

 If Mr. Wang sat there for a while without a word, Boknyeo's husband noticed and went outside.

-Whenever after Wang left their house, the two celebrated their earning, placing one or two won in front of them.
+Whenever Wang left their house, the two celebrated their earnings, placing one or two won in front of them.

 Boknyeo gradually stopped trying to charm the village beggars.